awonnacott/cos326setup/README.md

 * Then you will be back in the OCaml setup.
 * In the future, you can use setup-x64_64.exe from [Cygwin Installation](https://cygwin.com/install.html) to update or install the packages in the Cygwin system.
 * Open the Cygwin64 Terminal (instead of the Windows Command Prompt) to continue below.

+### Windows: WSL Method
+* Open PowerShell as an administrator (right click; Run as Administrator) and run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
+`

 ### Mac OS
 * If you do not have Homebrew installed (run `brew` in Terminal to see), [install Homebrew](https://brew.sh/).